phaustin/a301_eoas/notebooks/week1/newflux.md

 F_\lambda = \frac{F}{\Delta \lambda}
 $$

-4. Divide the monochromatic radiance by the field of view of the telescope $\Delta \omega$ to get the relationship between the monochromatic irradiance and radiance for a narrow beam:
+4. Multiply the monochromatic radiance by the field of view of the telescope $\Delta \omega$ to get the relationship between the monochromatic irradiance and radiance for a narrow beam: